lex-joy/technical-writing-samples/samsung-compass-user-guide.md

 > **Note**
 >
-> If the location information is unavailable, enable the phone’s location services by following the instructions under “Setup.”
+> If the location information is unavailable, enable the phone’s location services by following the instructions under [Setup](#setup).

 <img src="/images/samsung_compass.jpg" width="105" height="500">